girirajvyas/springcloud-microservices/README.md

 Dev/test only, unless set up in reliable, shared fashion	| Local git for dev/test highly available file system or service for production

 This project is related to local file configurations and git repository part will see on next project.
-Steps:
+**Steps Summary:**

 a.
 Use start.spring.io, Spring Tool Suite or chosen IDE to generate scaffolding
 b.
 See POM dependency on spring-cloud-config-serverand spring-boot-starter-actuator.
 c.
 Add @EnableConfigServerannotation to class.
 d.
 Create application properties (or YAML) with server port, app name, and profile.

+**Detailed Process**
+*Step 1: Setup*
+Setting up File > New > Spring Starter Project
+Select Java: 8
+Type: Maven(In case you have to use Gradle, you have to install it first before selecting as it will give you error)
+Group: girirajvyasblog.demo (Same as package)
+Artifact: springcloud-configserver-module2 (your application name)
+version: populate by default, let it as it is.
+Description: testing out spring config server package: girirajvyasblog.demo Click Next -> Spring Boot Version: 1.5.4 Select : Config server, Actuator -> Click Next -> Finish

+*Step 2: Change in files*
+Anotate main file with @EnableConfigServer.
+Go to src > main > resources and create new folder config (default path to look for resources)
+Create 3 property files namely app1.properties, app2.properties, app3.properties.
+Add key greeting with different value in each property file.

+In Application.properties file > server.port=8888 spring.profiles.active=native

+Start the boot app

+*Step 3: Test*
+localhost:8888/app1/default
+localhost:8888/app2/default
+localhost:8888/app3/default

-## 3. Project 3 : springcloud-configserver-module2-git
+## 3. Project 2.B : springcloud-configserver-module2-git
 This project is related to Git-base Repository configurations

-## 4. Project 4 : springcloud-config-client-module2
+## 4. Project 3 : springcloud-config-client-module2